A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Apply the Microsoft security update immediately to all affected Windows Server systems
+• Apply the September 2023 Microsoft security update to every Windows Server running the DHCP Server Service.

-• Restrict network access to DHCP servers to only authorized network segments
+• Restrict management access to DHCP servers to dedicated administrative subnets.

 Patch Information